apache/couchdb-documentation/src/api/local.rst

       *Optional*.
     :query string start_key: Alias for `startkey` param.
-    :query string startkey_docid: Return records starting with the specified design document ID. *Optional*.
+    :query string startkey_docid: Return records starting with the specified local document ID. *Optional*.
     :query string start_key_doc_id: Alias for `startkey_docid` param.
     :query boolean update_seq: Response includes an ``update_seq`` value indicating which sequence id of the underlying database the view reflects.
 Default is ``false``.
     :>header Content-Type: - :mimetype:`application/json`
                            - :mimetype:`text/plain; charset=utf-8`
-    :>json number offset: Offset where the design document list started :>json array rows: Array of view row objects.
-By default the information returned contains only the design document ID and revision.
+    :>json number offset: Offset where the local document list started :>json array rows: Array of view row objects.
+By default the information returned contains only the local document ID and revision.
-    :>json number total_rows: Number of design documents in the database.
+    :>json number total_rows: Number of local documents in the database.
 Note that this is not the number of rows returned in the actual query.
     :>json number update_seq: Current update sequence for the database
     :code 200: Request completed successfully